-But actually this great divergence between the East and the West was preceded by the important divergence in the Middle East, which can be traced already starting from the fifth millennium BCE when the Southern Mesopotamia started to advance.
+This great divergence between the East and the West was preceded by the important divergence in the Middle East, which can be traced starting from the fifth millennium BCE when the Southern Mesopotamia started to advance.
 Then during the third and second millennia BCE a powerful convergence occurred in the Near East which simultaneously turned a great divergence between the East and the West.
 Thus, the described processes determined the dynamics of the World System development for two millennia.
 Thus, the important characteristics of the integral spatial-temporal point described in the present article (the Southern Mesopotamia of the around fourth century BCE) can be elaborated by the idea that it launched one of the major divergences in the history of the World System.

 We can trace another divergence when the East rushed ahead.
 It occurred after the fall of the Western Roman Empire during the so-called Dark Ages in Europe.
-The period from the fifth to the twelfth centuries CE was the time of prosperity in many oriental societies (accompanied by their rise and decline).
-During this period the East considerably outpaced the West.
-Thus, the divergence of the first millennium CE prepared the background for the great convergence of the nineteenth century which was preceded by the convergence of the twelfth to fourteenth centuries CE when Europe started to catch up with the achievements of the East (see below and Grinin and Korotayev 2015).
-The period from the fall of the first milen for the first milennium CE prepared the background for the great convergence of the nineteenth century which was preceded by the convergence of the twelfth to fourteenth centuries CE when Europe started to catch up with the achievements of the East (see below and Grinin and Korotayev 2015).
+The period from the fifth to the twelfth centuries CE was the time of prosperity in many oriental societies.
+During this period the East outpaced the West.
+Thus, the divergence of the first millennium CE prepared the background for the great convergence of the nineteenth century which was preceded by the convergence of the twelfth to fourteenth centuries CE when Europe started to catch up with the achievements of the East.

 The above-described great divergence connected with the European industrial breakthrough was also the result of the revolution of industrial production that lasted from the fifteenth - sixteenth centuries to the eighteenth and early nineteenth century.
 As with previous divergences, this one also brought about a radical gap in the production level and amount of surplus product, as well as radical demographic changes.
-Its result was the establishment of new types of political systems, a radical increase in the level of armaments and military art, culture, etc. 11
+Its result was the establishment of new types of political systems, a radical increase in the level of armaments and military art, culture, etc.